osmlab/atlas-checks/.github/PULL_REQUEST_TEMPLATE.md

 ### Test Results:

 Describe other (non-unit) test results here.
-Add details on how many countries the check was tested on, total flag counts, FP rate etc. (see below example).
+In case of a new check or enhancements to existing checks, please add details on how many countries the check was tested on, total flag counts, FP rate etc. (see below example).

 | ISO | Total Flags | Sampled  | Sampling % | TP | FP | False Positive Rate |